VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Related Work

-Pavur and Knerr.~\cite{pavur2019gdparrrrr} performed an extensive evaluation of 150 companies' practices for SAR verification.
-They found that email address-based and account login were the most common, followed by device cookies, government IDs, and signed statements.
+Pavur and Knerr~\cite{pavur2019gdparrrrr} performed an extensive evaluation of 150 companies' practices for SAR verification.
+Results indicated that email address-based and account login were the most common, followed by device cookies, government IDs, and signed statements.
 Some organizations also requested utility bills, phone interviews, or credit card numbers.
-To bypass SAR verification, they created and sent a vague SAR letter to organizations.
-Out of 150 organizations, 24\% disclosed personally-identifying information.
+To bypass SAR verification, \cite{pavur2019gdparrrrr} created and sent a vague SAR letter to organizations.
+Out of 150, 24\% disclosed personally-identifying information.

 Boniface et al.~\cite{boniface2019security} also analyzed SAR verification practices for popular websites and third-party trackers.
-They found that, in addition to possibly being insecure, SAR verification could possibly also undermine the privacy of subjects in order to verify the request.
+The findings were that, in addition to possibly being insecure, SAR verification could undermine the privacy of subjects in order to verify the request.

-\textbf{General Studies on GDPR Subject Access Requests.} Urban et al.~\cite{urban2019your} performed a two-sided study of both data subjects and data-collecting organizations, with a focus on online advertising.
-For data subjects, the authors used consumer surveys to evaluate the usability of data transparency tools offered by the organizations, and to learn more about consumers' perceptions of these tools.
-They also carried out surveys and interviews of organizations to get their views on the privacy regulations and business practices for SARs.
-The results paint a picture of discrepancy between the consumer' perspectives and the collected data (which is also corroborated by Ausloos and Dewitte~\cite{ausloos2018shattering}).
+\taggedpara{General Studies on GDPR Subject Access Requests} Urban et al.~\cite{urban2019your} performed a two-sided study of both data subjects and data-collecting organizations, with a focus on online advertising.
+For data subjects, consumer surveys were used to evaluate the usability of data transparency tools offered by the organizations, and to learn more about consumers' perceptions of these tools. \cite{urban2019your} also conducted surveys and interviews of organizations to get their views on the privacy regulations and business practices for SARs.
+The results paint a picture of discrepancy between the consumer' perspectives and the collected data, which is also corroborated by Ausloos and Dewitte~\cite{ausloos2018shattering}.
 Furthermore, consumers seemed to show little interest in seeing raw technical data.
 Similarly, Urban et al.~\cite{urban2019study} investigated SAR practices for online advertising companies and used cookie IDs to request collected data.
-This approach is similar to the symmetric approach we discuss in Section~\ref{sec:design_and_challenges}.
-The authors reported that some companies requested ID cards or affidavits, whilst others directly used the cookie IDs in the browser -- none of which prove the requestor is really the consumer from whom the data was collected.
+This approach is similar to the symmetric approach in Section~\ref{sec:design_and_challenges}. \cite{urban2019study} reported that some companies requested ID cards or affidavits, while others directly used the cookie IDs in the browser.
+Neither approach proves that the requestor is really the consumer about whom the data was collected.

 Kr{\"o}ger~\cite{kroger2020appid} studied mobile applications and observed an even more fragile ecosystem with discontinued apps and disappearing consumer accounts while processing SARs.
 Another conclusion of this study was to move away from email-initiated and manual processes which are prone to errors.
 In terms of compliance, the analysis by Herrmann and Lindemann~\cite{herrmann2016obtaining} showed 43\% compliance with access requests vs.\ 57\% compliance with deletion requests.